Management Information Systems (MIS)

 Prerequisites: MIS 5507, or DSOM 5509, or PUB-ADM 5510, or ACCTNG 5568, or RL-EST 5573, or FIN 5560.
 Restricted to students admitted to a Bloch School graduate program.

-Students will learn the fundamental skills required to acquire, munge, transform, manipulate, and visualize data in a computing environment that fosters reproducibility.
-This course provides an intensive, hands-on introduction to specialized programming languages, such as R. This course is analytically rigorous, but no previous programming experience is required.
+Students will learn the fundamental skills required to acquire, clean, transform, manipulate, and analyze data in a computing environment that fosters reproducibility.
+They will also understand the fundamentals of databases and data querying techniques.
+This course provides an intensive, hands-on introduction to specialized data and programming languages (e.g., SQL) and explores how applied AI-driven solutions can enhance and streamline data management processes while highlighting their broader implications for efficiency and transparency.

 MIS 5581 Human Resources Analytics Credits: 3